setaniel/setaniel.github.io/index.md

 [MyHub - repository](https://github.com/setaniel)

-I am currently working on my own application that will help me conveniently organize my working time, it has open source code and a GPL-3.0 License, and it is located [here](https://github.com/setaniel/timeShift.git)
+I created an application that keeps notes for me and helps me organize my work hours.
+It has open source code and a AGPL-3.0 License, and it is located [here](https://github.com/setaniel/timeShift.git)

 ![Smile](https://s8.hostingkartinok.com/uploads/images/2020/08/f6f880dda69a527f7d49b92c838913d7.jpg)

-### Support or Contact
+### My aspirations

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
-[GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/)
+At the moment I work as a system administrator, I wish to change my profession to a developer, to a backend.
+I am open to job offers, I like to learn new things in programming, I have always liked to write code, but my life path led me to a different profession.
+Now I am trying to correct this mistake and do what I love.